-WONDER SEVEN was one of the first batch of DVDs I bought when I got a multiregion DVD player, opening up the wonderful world of cheap import DVDs from Hong Kong.
-Those were days ...
+WONDER SEVEN was one of the first DVDs I bought when I got a multiregion DVD player, opening up the wonderful world of cheap import DVDs from Hong Kong.
+Those were the days ...
 I would have to sell a kidney now to place the sort of order I used to make every month.

 Ching Siu-Tung was near the top of my pantheon of Hong Kong film-makers at this time, having directed or worked on many of my favourite films like A Chinese Ghost Story, Duel To The Death, The Heroic Trio and The Killer.
 My expectations were high.

 They were to be disappointed, and I had to question Ching Siu-Tung's actual contribution to those great films, because I thought WONDER SEVEN was one of the worst films I had ever seen.

 Considering that it was made in 1994, well after some of Ching Siu-Tung's most impressive work, this film feels surprisingly amateurish and also oddly dated.
 For some reason I thought it was made in 1987 for most of this rewatch... possibly just because it looks, feels and sounds exactly like it had been made in 1987.